AOSSIE-Org/website/README.md

-# **AOSSIE's Website**
+# AOSSIE's Website

-This repository contains the assets required to build the **AOSSIE's website**.
+This repository contains the assets required to build the *AOSSIE's website*.
 We're glad that you want to contribute!

 Contributions to the project are very much welcomed!
 Please reach out with ideas for new content or issues with existing content!

-Th website is a **Next.js** project using **Tailwind** for styling and design.
+The website is a *Next.js* project using *Tailwind* for styling and design.

-# **Getting Started**
+## Getting Started

 To contribute to this repository you will need to:

-- **Fork this repository**
+* Fork this repository
-- **Push changes to a new branch in your fork**
+* Push changes to a new branch in your fork
-- **Create a pull request from that branch to the master branch of this repository**
+* Create a pull request from that branch to the master branch of this repository

 Forking only needs to be done once, after which you can push changes to your fork.

-# **Running the website Locally**
+## Running the Website Locally

-In order to run the site locally,
+In order to run the site locally:

-- Fork the website and clone that fork on your system
+* Fork the website and clone that fork on your system
-- Open a terminal/command prompt window and change the current directory to the directory of the cloned fork on your system.
+* Open a terminal/command prompt window and change the current directory to the directory of the cloned fork on your system.
-- In the root directory, you can run the following commands:
+* In the root directory, you can run the following commands:

 ```
 npm install